Yihenew21/earthquake-prediction-rf/README.md

 Feel free to fork this repository, open issues, or create pull requests to improve this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

----

-### **📌 Final Notes**
-1. **Customization**: You can customize the README and documentation further by adding examples, data explanations, and potential improvements.
-2. **Visuals**: Add screenshots of the Streamlit app or other visuals to make the README more engaging.

-Let me know if you'd like me to help with any additional details! 😊